jdickson1992/discovery_q/README.md

+# Service Discovery🕵️‍♂️
- 🔎 A discovery service using a pub/sub model designed in `kdb+`.
+A discovery service using a pub/sub model designed in `kdb+`  🔎

+If you're interested, head over to https://jdickson.dev/posts/discovery/discovery_service/ 🙏

-# Getting started 🚀
+## Getting started 🚀

 To get started, just run: